tktwr/vim-winbuf-menu/README.md

 # vim-winbuf-menu

-winbuf-menu is a pop-up menu for displaying a window-specific buffer list.
+vim-winbuf-menu is a pop-up menu for displaying a window-specific buffer list.

 ## Install